Helioviewer-Project/helioviewer-project.github.io/_posts/2025-05-12-3d-helioviewer.md

 ## Accessing 3D Mode

-Users will find a "3D View" option in the Helioviewer.org interface.
+Users will find a "3D View" option in the upper left of the Helioviewer.org interface.
 Selecting this option switches from the standard 2D view to the 3D environment.
 Users can toggle between modes as needed.